briantweed/greedy-menu/README.md

 # greedy-menu
 JQuery plugin to responsively handle horizontal menus

-Will remove links that don't fit on the page and add them to a dropdown menu.
+Removes links that don't fit on the page or parent container, and adds them to a dropdown menu.
 Links with the class 'active' will remain visible.

 Working example: https://codepen.io/brtweed/pen/Ojvpyj